fdieulle/Honey/Readme.md

 A Bee provides a Web API to report the state and progress of a running task.
 The end point is named Flower ([more details here](#flower)).
 The API provides as well others endpoints about the Bee state and resources.
-But those endpoints are mostly used by the Beehive on which the Bee works for.
+But those endpoints are mostly used by the Colony on which the Bee works for.

 ## Flower